-- LS21 Waterproof Sailcloth: What the heck is sailcloth?
+- LS21 Waterproof Sailcloth: What’s a sailcloth?
+You might be wondering.
 Well, it’s exactly how it sounds.
-The LiteSkin waterproof sailcloth used to build the Homebase Duffle is a high-performance material used in sails which, as you may already know, are always exposed to natural elements yet can withstand heavy winds and rains when at sea.
-Don’t get fooled by how thin the Sailcloth material feels either—it’s light and almost paper-thin, but the extremely tight weave of the sailcloth makes it more durable than traditional bag materials.
+Its LiteSkin waterproof sailcloth is a high-performance material used in sails which, as you may already know, are always exposed to natural elements yet can withstand heavy winds and rains at sea.
+It’s true that using a sailcloth to make a bag doesn’t sound conventional, but the brand doesn’t care about convention.
+It prioritizes quality over norm, which ensures that you will be able to use your bag for years to come.
+Don’t get fooled by how thin the material feels either—it is light and almost paper-thin, but the extremely tight weave of the sailcloth makes it more durable than traditional bag materials.
 Waterproofness, durability, abrasion resistance, and fray prevention—all of these are features of the Tortuga Homebase Duffle because of the sailcloth material that the brand uses in manufacturing this product.

 - Ariaprene Foam: Ariaprene’s foam-core technology makes it light yet flexible, supporting movement, stretch and compression—things that everyone’s luggage experiences during travel.
-Ariaprene foam is used in a lot of gear and apparel, such as New Balance shoes and, of course, the Tortuga Homebase Duffle.
+Ariaprene foam is used in a lot of gears and apparel, such as New Balance shoes and, of course, the Tortuga Homebase Duffle.
 Aside from performance, the material also takes pride in being environmentally friendly and hypo-allergenic.
 It also pairs well with the LS21 waterproof sailcloth because it dries quickly.

 - YKK Zippers: YKK is a Japanese brand of zippers that designers all over the world love to use.
 It’s safe to say that the company has perfected the craft of making zippers after decades in the business, which is how it became an established brand in the apparel industry.